 RATH: So I was very surprised to read that South Korea, a country I just tend to think of as very tech-friendly, it's actually a terrible place to start up a tech company.
 But that may be changing, right?

-WATSON: Indeed it is.
-South Korea has always been ahead of the games.
-You're saying technology-wise, they were the first country to go 100 percent broadband.
+WATSON: Indeed, it is.
+South Korea has always been ahead of the game, as you were saying, technology-wise.
+They were the first country to go 100 percent broadband.
 All sorts of interesting electronics companies have come out of there, including Samsung.
 But they haven't had much of an entrepreneurial culture.
-One entrepreneur said to us, starting a company is for people who can't find a decent job.
+One entrepreneur said to us: Starting a company is for people who can't find a decent job.

 RATH: Are Park's ideas catching on?
 Are they boring up to this idea?

 WATSON: You know, increasingly, they are.
 It's been an interesting dance.
-You know, you see companies like the education technology company KnowRe that now has been able to not just raise money from a place like the Silicon Valley, but actually raise domestic venture capital there in South Korea, there in Seoul.
-You've seen a couple thousand startups get going in the last few years.
-Some of that again fueled by the money she set aside.
+You know, you see companies like the education technology company KnowRe, that now has been able to not just raise money from a place like the Silicon Valley, but actually raise domestic venture capital there in South Korea, there in Seoul.
+You've seen a couple thousand startups get going in the last few years; some of that, again, fueled by the money she set aside but some of that set up by some of the confidence that Koreans have seen as their culture's become popular abroad.

-But some of that setup by some of the confidence that Koreans have seen as their cultures become popular abroad.
-So whether it's been music referred to as K-Pop or increasing a success with Korean fashion abroad, all those things have made more and more young Koreans confident that their ideas can play on a global stage.
+So whether it's been music - referred to as K-Pop - or increasing success with Korean fashion abroad, all of those things have made more and more young Koreans confident that their ideas can play on a global stage.

 RATH: And these clubs or gangs, they have names that play on specific attractions, right?
 They have different interests.

-RATH: I just want to keep (unintelligible) with this.
+RATH: I just want to keep running with this.
 I've got about 10 more jokes.

 WATSON: Arun, good to be with you.
 Transcript provided by NPR, Copyright NPR.